myuh-club/myuh-club-homepage/index.md

 <h6>Option 3: Search for Clubs</h6>
 If you click on the "search" button on the landing page, you will be taken to the search page.
 You do not have to be a registered user to access this page.

+Once the user is signed in, the user's capabilities depend on the role they are assigned.
+Below are the 3 roles users can be assigned.

+<h5>Administrators</h5>
+- can favorite clubs
+- can view favorited clubs
+- can report a problem
+- can view reported problems
+- can add or delete clubs
+- can edit clubs

+<h5>Club Organizers</h5>
+- can edit their own club
+- can report a problem
+- can favorite clubs
+- can view favorited clubs

+<h5>Registered Users</h5>
+- can favorite clubs
+- can view favorited clubs
+- can report a problem

 ## Developer Guide
 <h4>Downloading</h4>